jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

             required: false
 ```

 As we can see everything is the same here, apart from we have two versions.
 For me, this is slightly ugly and has resulted in quite a large config file, with changes in two places required if I want to make changes, albeit in the same file and close together.
-For my two languages, it's manageable, but if I needed to added 2-3 more languages, it'd be a challenge.
+For my two languages, it's manageable, but if I needed to added 2-3 more languages, or a bunch more collections/fields for both languages it'd be a challenge.

 ## Netlify changes